UPCOMING & CURRENT CLASSES:

 - Community Classes for adults or children at library, community center or other public space

-- Guest Artist: have “Ms. Rachel” visit your school class, homeschool group, summer camp, club or student group for group lessons
+- Visiting Artist: have “Ms. Rachel” visit your school class, homeschool group, summer camp, club or student group for group lessons

 In this class, students learned how to work with clay using slab-building and how to score and slip to create little clay votive boxes to hold candles.
 After creating each of the slabs, students “roughed up” the edges where the slabs would join, then applied slip to help “glue” the sides together.
 After the box was all assembled, students could personalize their boxes by using toothpicks to poke holes in the sides through which the luminaries would shine.